 I don’t restrict my reading to just cookbooks — I enjoy fiction and non-fiction books of all kinds.
 Here is a list of some of my favorite books with Italian themes.
 Books.

 Travel is my other love.
 Over the years I’ve enjoyed Europe the most, Italy in particular.
-My Italian family comes from Palermo, Sicily, and Bari in the Southern Italy region of Puglia.
+My Italian family comes from Sicily, and Bari in the Southern Italy region of Puglia.
 So quite a few of my recipes have a Southern Italy “heart” to them.

 Not only do we enjoy food and travel, my husband and I have learned an appreciation of wine over the years.
 When we moved to the outskirts of Portland Oregon from Southern California we learned that the Willamette Valley is rich with wineries.
 So for the past 12 years, we’ve been doing our best to visit them all – so many wineries, so little time.
 We also enjoy Italian wines, so when we’re in Italy, we sample a lot of wine and ship the best varietals home.

-The primary reason I started this food blog was to give me something to do while recovering from a back injury.
-(Details) The bonus is that I am able to share my love of food with others and have a diary of my favorite recipes.
-The critical year has passed, back surgery and recovery completed and looking to a brighter future.
+The primary reason I started this food blog was to give me something to do while recovering from a severe back injury.
+The bonus is that I am able to share my love of food with others and have a diary of my favorite recipes.
+The critical year has passed, back surgery and recovery completed, and looking to a brighter future.
 I thought about taking the website down and then realized how much fun I had sharing recipes and writing the stories to go along with those recipes, so I decided to keep the blog going.